LeeYinChen/LeeYinChen.github.io/_posts/2025-08-18-applied-data-science-project.md

 This dataset is from a fashion resale marketplace platform.
 It is a listing in 2025.
 The dataset contains listings of luxury and streetwear fashion items from brands like Acne Studios, Carhartt, Kapital, Levi's, Rick Owens, and Saint Laurent.

 I downloaded the dataset and named it as _bottoms_, it is in csv format with 5,440 rows and 24 columns.
-Based on my preliminary assessment using the following Python codes:
+Based on my preliminary assessment using the following Python codes in Colab:

 - display(bottoms.head())
 - bottoms.info()